lrassaby/ostracon/README.md

    localhost:8080
 During the build process, relx will grab dependencies from Github.
-If you're having trouble with dependencies, cd to introdemo or professors and remove the deps folder.
+If you're having trouble with dependencies, cd to introdemo or professors and remove the deps directory.
 Then try the the build process again.

 ###File structure for significant components
 There are other components, but most are for packaging the app for distribution